cryancaire/live-tweets-ccgaming/README.md

 6. (Optional) Customize the css in public/css/style.css to your liking!

 That should be it!
-Feel free to tweet me @cryancaire for questions!
+Feel free to ask questions!